shahbaz-kamal/wildlife-conservation-monitoring/readme.md

 # Q2) What is the Purpose of a Database Schema in PostgreSQL?

-Schemas are collections of database objects that are logically grouped.
+**Answer:** Schemas are collections of database objects that are logically grouped.
 In PostgreSQL, a schema is essentially a namespace or a container within a database.
 Think of it like a folder on your computer's hard drive.
 Just as a folder holds files and other folders, a schema holds database objects like tables, views, functions, indexes, and data types.

 When you create a database, it comes with a default schema named `public`.
 If you don't specify a schema when creating or accessing objects, PostgreSQL usually assumes you mean the `public` schema (or the first one in your `search_path`).